cowdao-grants/rfps/RFP-01.md

     /**
      * View function for determining the minimum collateral required if using `token`
+     * If the token is not a valid collateral, this function reverts.
      * @param token The token to retrieve the collateral requirement for */ function collateral(IERC20 token) external view returns (uint256);
     /**
-     * View function for determining if a given solver EOA has a correctly collateralized
-     * sub-pool and has not announced an exit.
+     * Determine if an address has a collateralized sub-pool and has not announced an exit.
+     * While not enforced on-chain, an address for which this call returns `true` is a
+     * solver and is allowed to submit settlement on CoW Protocol through
+     * `SignedSettlement`.
-     * @param subPoolSolver The solver to check
+     * @param candidate The address to check
-     * @return bool if the solver is allowed to solve */ function canSolve(address subPoolSolver) external view returns (bool);
+     * @return bool if the address should be allowed to submit settlements through
+     * `SignedSettlement`
+     */
+    function canSolve(address candidate) external view returns (bool);
     /**
      * View function for determining the sub-pool for a given solver
      * @param solver The solver to retrieve the sub-pool for